poiriermike/encryptedp2p/README.md

 -Code Structure-

 Originally we had though to build our own distributed hash table, but that was apparently 'insane' or something, so we decided to use an existing implementation.
-All of out code is based off of the Kademlia library.
+All of our code is based off of the Kademlia library.
 However, we decided to modify it a bit in an attempt to fix a potential table poisioning issue (more on this later).
 We added a logical timestamp to the the table entries.
 The majority of our code is for ensuring that the library is able to run correctly, and to prevent failure of the system.

 -Modifications to the existing Kademlia library